RedTuna/mysolr/docs/index.rst

 Welcome to mysolr's documentation!
 ==================================

-Mysolr was born to be a fast and easy-to-use client for solr api and because existing python clients don't fullfill this conditions.
+mysolr was born to be a fast and easy-to-use client for Apache Solr's API and because existing Python clients didn't fulfill these conditions.

 Basic Usage